Steps for Employers To Avoid Employment Litigation

 “These are all matters on which employers should consult their employment counsel before making decisions so that they can avoid making a bad decision or one that will be subject to litigation,” says Positan.
 “If you’re an employer or business owner who doesn’t have employment counsel, and you’re in a position to make adverse employment decisions, then maybe it’s time you got counsel.”

-• What is your experience with employment litigation and risk management?
+- What is your experience in employment litigation?

 What do I do next?